Andressa Pereira: Vitória das Tabocas

 Born in Rio de Janeiro, Andressa played for local side Team Chicago Brasil as a youth before making her senior debut with Vitória das Tabocas in 2017.
 Andressa scored on her league debut against Sport Recife on 12 April 2017, scoring in the 28th minute.

 Flamengo

 On 20 March 2018, she and her sister moved to Flamengo.
 Andressa made her league debut against Audax on the 31 May 2018.

 Grêmio

 On 23 January 2020, Andressa signed for Grêmio.
 She made her league debut against Minas Brasilia on 8 February 2020.
 Andressa scored her first goal for the club against Iranduba on 9 September 2020, scoring in the 2nd minute.

 Corinthians

 On 7 January 2022, after being a regular starter, she was announced at Corinthians.
 Andressa made her league debut against RB Bragantino on 5 March 2022.
 She scored her first goal for the club against CRESSPOM on 15 May 2022, scoring in the 45th+5th minute.

 Ferroviária

-On 3 January 2024, after losing space at Timão, Andressa moved to Ferroviária with fellow teammate Katiuscia.
+On 3 January 2024, after losing space at Timão, Andressa moved to Ferroviária with teammate Katiuscia.